matteberna/aspnetcore-toolkit/Documentation/Hetzner.md

 - You're going to need a machine with at least 2 dedicated vCPUs and 8 GB RAM.

-- Choose the latest **Ubuntu LTS** release.
+- Choose the latest **Ubuntu LTS** release (**24.04+** as of July 2025)

 - You can optionally enable **IPv6** for free during creation.

 - Select the public (.pub) key you just generated.

-> **Note:** Automatic backups give you easy rollback points in case something goes wrong, but they also increase the server's monthly cost by 20%.
+> **Note:** Automatic backups give you easy rollback points in case something goes wrong, but they also increase the
+> server's monthly cost by 20%.
 Since we're going to set up database backups, these aren't strictly necessary.

 - On your first connection, verify the server’s host key fingerprint against the one shown in the Hetzner console, which is the string in the format `sha256:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`.

-- Upload the `hetzner_project_key.bak` to an off-site secure vault.

 > **⚠️Caution:** This is a one-time download.
 Lose it, and you must contact Hetzner support or rebuild the server.